ailict/regex-email/README.md

 The domain is specifically quanfied with the curly brackets of `{2,6}`, which further defines that the  preceding character set `[a-z\.]` will be between two to six characters only.

 ### OR Operator

+OR operators are employed through the use of square brackets in the expression that indicate the place of any one character for which we're unsure what we're searching.
+For our email, this means the first part can be looking for any, at least one, character `a-z0-9_\.-` which is followed by @ and searching for any character `\da-z\.-`, followed by a period, searching for any character `a-z\.` only two to six times.

 ### Character Classes

 ### Flags